Regularity of the Schramm-Loewner evolution: Up-to-constant variation and modulus of continuity: Introduction

 Moreover, for any bounded interval $I \subseteq \bbR$, there exists $c>0$ depending on the length of $I$ such that

 \end{theorem}

 Recall that the previous works \cite{bef-sle-dimension,ft-sle-regularity} have identified $d$ as the optimal $p$-variation exponent.
 Our result gives the optimal function $\psi$ up to a non-explicit deterministic factor.
-In other words, the best modulus of continuity among all parametrisations of $\eta$ is $\omega(t) = ct^{1/d}(\logp\logp t^{-1})^{1-1/d}$, and in particular, there is no reparametrisation that is $1/d$-Hölder continuous.
+In other words, the best modulus of continuity among all parametrisations of $\eta$ is $\omega(t) = c\,t^{1/d}(\logp\logp t^{-1})^{1-1/d}$, and in particular, there is no reparametrisation that is $1/d$-Hölder continuous.
+The latter result has been stated as an open problem in e.g.\ \cite[Remark~1.6]{zhan-hoelder}.